Rufous-backed wren: Description

-The adult rufous-backed wren is 17 cm long and weighs 29 to 42 g.
-There is some variation among the subspecies but generally they have a black crown and eyestripe separated by a white supercilium, a rufous nape, and cinnamon to chestnut upperparts streaked with black and white, especially on the rump.
-The wings and tail are barred with black and grayish-white.
-The underparts are white.
-Young birds have duller upperparts and buff underparts.
+The adult rufous-backed wren measure 17 cm in length and weighs between 29 to 42 g.
+While slight variation exists among the subspecies, adults generally possess a black crown and eyestripe separated by a white supercilium, a rufous nape, and cinnamon to chestnut upper parts streaked with black and white, most prominently on the rump.
+The wings and tail feature black and grayish-white barring, while the underparts are plain white.
+Juveniles are distinguished by duller upper parts and buff-colored underparts.